ignite/apps/wasm/README.md

 ignite app install -g github.com/ignite/apps/wasm
 ```

+> [!IMPORTANT]
+> Wasmd uses CGO.
+Which means library for compiling C must be installed.
+> While on most linux distribution or macos those are insatalled by default,
+> users of WSL or Ubuntu must run the following: `sudo apt-get install build-essential`

 ## Usage

 - Navigate to your chain's directory and execute the following command to add Wasm support: